 There should be no matches within your industry.
 If there are some close matches, there may be trouble attaining a successful trademark registration.
 So, at this stage, work with your designer to ensure that your logo design is truly distinctive.

-The most convenient way to register your trademark is online via the gov.uk website.
+The most convenient way to register your trademark is online again, via the gov.uk website.

 If there are no queries or concerns to slow the process, registration takes about four months.

-The fee for registering a trade mark is made up of different parts, depending on your needs.
+The fee for registering a trademark is made up of different parts, depending on your needs.
 Expect to spend in the region of £200 in total.
-While this is certainly not inexpensive for a startup business, £20 a year to protect your brand is worthwhile compared to the losses you could make to a competitor trading off your hard work.
+While this is certainly not cheap for a startup business, £20 a year to protect your brand is worthwhile compared to the losses you could make from a competitor trading off your hard work.

-Finally, it’s good to bear in mind that there are a finite number of shapes, images and words which comprise a brand design, don’t sweat if another business is looking similar to yours, but is outside your industry.
-If you’re not competing for business, a co-incidence isn’t ideal, but is unlikely to concern the Patent Office.
+Finally, it’s good to bear in mind that there are a finite number of shapes, images and words which comprise a brand design.
+Don’t be anxious if another business is looking similar to yours, but is outside your industry.
+If you’re not competing for business, a coincidence isn’t ideal, but is unlikely to concern the Patent Office.